Portuguese Communist Youth

 The Portuguese Communist Youth (Juventude Comunista Portuguesa or JCP) is the youth organization of the Portuguese Communist Party, and was founded on 10 November 1979, after the unification of the Young Communist League and the Communist Students League.

 The JCP has a political relationship with the Portuguese Communist Party; however, it is an independent organization.
 The headquarters of the JCP are located in Lisbon.

 The JCP is a member of the World Federation of Democratic Youth (WFDY), a non-governmental youth organization that congregates several left-wing youth organizations from all continents.
 The WFDY holds an international event, named the World Festival of Youth and Students, in which the Portuguese Communist Youth participates.
 JCP has held the presidency of the World Federation of Democratic Youth in the past and maintains an active role in the Federation.

 Composed of students and working-class youth, the JCP's main political concerns and interventions are on the subject of the promotion of a free and public education in all degrees, employment, access to sports and culture, peace, and housing.

 JCP also promotes international brigades for countries like Cuba, Palestine, and Venezuela, both alone and with other European communist youth organizations like EDON and SDAJ.

+Goals

+At the JCP, "the youth strengthens the friendship ties, communal action and solidarity which joins the youth and people of the entire world in the struggle against exploitation and oppression, against imperialism, racism and xenophobia, for the preservation of the environment, for peace, democracy, national independence, progress and social justice.
+They work and fight for a new society to be built with the portuguese people, where there is no place for exploitation, where is achievable the full realization of the rights and aspirations of the youth and where life has the widest horizons of individual and collective fulfillment, through socialism and on a path towards communism."

+The base principles of the JCP are: